 - Problem Solving and Programming (GEOM 67)

 - Web Design and Programming (GEOM 101)

 - Spatial Analysis I (GEOM 103)

 - Geodesy (GEOM 104)

 - GIS Collaborative Project Planning (GEOM 68)

-This course will teach participants how to design, manage and access spatial databases in an enterprise environment using Oracle Spatial.
-Students will learn the structure of Oracle's Spatial Data Model, how to work with spatial objects and perform spatial analysis using spatial operators and spatial functions.
-Students will also gain practical skills processing spatial data with Oracle's PL/SQL.
+This course will teach participants how to design, manage and access spatial data in an enterprise database environment.
+Students will learn the structure of a databases? native spatial data model, how to work with spatial objects and perform analysis using spatial operators and functions.
+Students will also gain practical skills processing spatial and non-spatial data with a structured database programming language.